drpicox/jest-speed/README.md

 Javascript code, specs and src are generated with `gen.sh`.
 Feel free to modify it and check other code structures.
 The total number of files under src is 730.

+My impressions: I had the impression that it is the cache system of compiled files that add a significant overhead.
+It looked like there is some contention when multiple workers are trying to compile the same file.
+However, I was wrong, by tweaking the `gen.sh` I made each test completely independent, there are no shared files but execution times are similar (this change is not present in the repository).